jurjanpaul/lang-clojure-smart-indent/README.md

 This package implements Clojure language support for the [CodeMirror](https://codemirror.net/) code editor.

 !!
 This fork supports Smart Indent.
-However, I don't want to keep this fork, now that I see a possibility that 'Clojure Smart Indent' may work as a separate extension after all.
-Still figuring out the details.
+Even so, it's a better idea to have this behaviour as a separate CodeMirror 6 extension.
+Fortunately, that is now available: https://github.com/jurjanpaul/codemirror6-clojure-smart-indent (So, this fork is no longer necessary.)

 ## API Reference
 <dl>